-This is a useful tool to identify intermittent loop problems.
+This is a useful tool that can be used to identify intermittent loop problems.
 If the count is extremely high for the period of time observed, the problem is very likely a loose connection (check for loose connections at the terminal strip and bad splices in the field).
 The Loop Fail Count is reset when power is removed from the detector.
-This prevents the Loop Failure Count from moving to another loop if the detector is moved to a new location.
+This prevents the Loop Failure Count from moving to another loop if the detector is moved to a new location

-To view the Loop Fail Count, select the desired loop input channel using the CHAN pushbutton then repeatedly press the FUNC pushbutton until the LOOP FAIL display is shown.
-The Loop Fail Count display is after the Option displays.
-Pressing the ▲ (UP) or ▼ (DOWN) pushbutton while the Loop Fail Count is displayed, will reset the count to zero.
+To view the Loop Fail Count, select the desired loop input channel using the CHAN button then repeatedly press the FUNC button until the $LOOP\ FAIL$ display is shown.
+The Loop Fail Count display is after the OPTION displays.
+Pressing the \triangle (UP) or \blacktriangledown (DOWN) button while the Loop Fail Count is displayed, will reset the count to zero.